shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

     - Output: An item space with defined distance
 - One model for one user; No interaction between users
 - Approximate KNN to retrieve nearest K items: https://github.com/facebookresearch/faiss (to read...)
+- The embedding can be either pertained, or trained together with the other parts of the network, where a tradeoff of efficiency and information loss comes into play.
+However, usually embeddings (e.g., user embeddings which represents user interest) don't change that often.

 ## Item2Vec